As a result of COVID-19, some MPs have been less able to vote in Parliament, and this will be reflected in their voting record.

 Register of Members’ Interests

 Director of Morden Estates Company Limited, The Estate Office, Charborough Park, Wareham, Dorset, BH20 7EN; property company that manages a number of family-owned properties.
 Since 1 October 2014, accommodation at a property in Dorset has been provided to me with an annual value of £47,500 per annum.
 I received no other remuneration from this company.
 Hours: approx. 10 hrs per week.
 (Updated 5 June 2015)

-(a) Morden Estates Company Ltd, property management company (see 1 above)
+Morden Estates Company Ltd; property management company (see category 1 above).

-(a) Abbotts Court Farm Company (Holdings) Limited, holding company for a farming business.
+Abbotts Court Farm Company (Holdings) Limited; holding company for family businesses.

 View the history of this MP’s entries in the Register